vinod7313/TERM_PROJECT_2/README.md

 # TERM_PROJECT_2
  DETECTION OF FRUITS AND VEGETABLES USING MICROSOFT COCO DATASET

-• The objective is to develop a system that detects fruits and vegetables using machine learning, deep learning methods, and the SSD MobileNet model.
+◼ Collaborated on a team to create a fruit and vegetable detection system using machine learning and SSD MobileNet.

-• Detects things by drawing bounding boxes that display the degree of prediction accuracy, and difficulties as identifying items in the darkness and tracking overlapping objects.
+◼ Curated and preprocessed the Microsoft COCO Dataset for high-quality training data.
+◼ Fine-tuned the SSD MobileNet model for optimal object detection.
+◼ Implemented bounding box visualization for accurate prediction representation.
+◼ Improved object detection in low-light conditions and addressed overlapping object tracking challenges.
+◼ Stayed updated with the latest object detection advancements through thorough literature reviews.